Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/cursor.md

 ## Variables

 - `#!dae var int Cursor_X`
-    Always contains the X coordinate of the mouse.
+    Always contains the X coordinate of the mouse cursor.
 - `#!dae var int Cursor_Y`
-    Always contains the Y coordinate of the mouse.
+    Always contains the Y coordinate of the mouse cursor.
 - `#!dae var float Cursor_RelX`
-    Always contains the relative X coordinate of the mouse as an Ikarus float.
+    Always contains the relative X coordinate of the mouse cursor as an Ikarus float.
 - `#!dae var float Cursor_RelY`
-    Always contains the relative Y coordinate of the mouse as an Ikarus float.
+    Always contains the relative Y coordinate of the mouse cursor as an Ikarus float.
 - `#!dae var int Cursor_Wheel`
     Variable containing the value of the mouse wheel.
 - `#!dae var int Cursor_Left`